python-control/python-control/doc/response.rst

   and phase portions of the plot, and `share_frequency` can be used instead of `sharex`.

 * The `title` keyword can be used to override the automatic creation of the plot title.
-The default title is a string of the form "<Type> plot for <syslist>" where <syslist> is a list of the sys names contained in the plot (which is updated if the plotting is called multiple times).
+The default title is a string of the form "<Type> plot for <syslist>" where <syslist> is a list of the sys names contained in the plot (which is updated if the plotting function is called multiple times).
 Use `title` = False to suppress the title completely.
-The title can also be updated using the :func:`ControlPlot.set_plot_title` method for the returned control plot object.
+The title can also be updated using the :func:`~ControlPlot.set_plot_title` method for the returned control plot object.

   The plot title is only generated if `ax` is None.